 - 38% of Trinity’s mission budget supports local mission partners

-- Year-round non-perishable food and gently used clothing and household supplies can be delivered to the designated collection boxes in the narthex at the church.
+- Year-round non-perishable food and gently used clothing and household supplies can be delivered to the designated collection boxes in the church lobby.

 - Trinity’s major food drive, “Buy the Case” program held in March, has provided over 200 cases of food to Doorstep annually.